Facing Backlash, Chinese Scientist Defends Gene-Editing Research On Babies

 Daley also defended the fact that scientists have long relied on self-regulation to prevent the abuse of new technologies.
 He's claims represented "a major failure" that called for much stronger regulation and possibly a moratorium on such research, Daley said.
 "I do think the principle of self-regulation is defensible."

-He and his colleagues say they used CRISPR to make changes in day-old embryos in a gene called CCR5.
+He and his colleagues say they used the gene-editing technique CRISPR to make changes in day-old embryos in a gene called CCR5.
 The CCR5 gene enables HIV to enter and infect immune system cells.
 Scientists have long searched for ways to block this pathway to protect people from HIV.

 However, critics say there are many other ways to protect people against HIV and expressed bafflement at why He would chose this as the first scenario to try creating genetically modified human babies.